aepriebebrown/boardtown-woodworks-wordpress/wp-content/themes/wisteria/readme.txt

 === Wisteria ===
 Contributors: WPFriendship.com
-Requires at least: WordPress 4.5
+Requires at least: WordPress 4.6
-Tested up to: WordPress 4.6.1
+Tested up to: WordPress 4.8
-Version: 1.0.1
+Version: 1.0.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tags: two-columns, left-sidebar, right-sidebar, custom-background, custom-colors, custom-header, custom-menu, editor-style, featured-images, flexible-header, microformats, post-formats, rtl-language-support, sticky-post, theme-options, threaded-comments, translation-ready, news
+Tags: two-columns, left-sidebar, right-sidebar, custom-background, custom-colors, custom-header, custom-menu, editor-style, featured-images, flexible-header, rtl-language-support, sticky-post, theme-options, threaded-comments, translation-ready, blog, news

 == Description ==
 Wisteria is a charming and modern blog WordPress theme.
 It has a responsive layout having clean and content focused design with straightforward functionality.
 Wisteria is a perfect solution for sharing your valuable content and creativity with the world.
 Wisteria is a versatile, sophisticated WordPress theme designed for creatives and bloggers.